VisualStudioEX3/DIV2.Format.Exporter/DIV2.Format.Exporter.DocFX/samples/PAL/samples.md

 [!code-csharp[Main](samples.cs?range=31)]
 [!code-csharp[Main](samples.cs?range=33-34)]
 > [!NOTE]
-> Not is a requirement to sort the colors in a palette but is recomended to ensure that the black color, if is present in the palette, be the first color in palete (index zero).
+> Not is a requirement to sort the colors in a palette but is recomended to ensure that the black color, if is present in the palette, be the first color (index zero).
 DIV Games Studio draw operations usually uses the first color in a palette, the black, as transparent color for sprite masks.

 ## Extract palettes from MAP and FPG files
-You can create the palette from the existing one from a MAP or FPG file:
+You can create the palette from the existing one from a [MAP](xref:DIV2.Format.Exporter.MAP) or [FPG](xref:DIV2.Format.Exporter.FPG) file:
 [!code-csharp[Main](samples.cs?range=37-38)]

 ## Read colors